Planning for the Future

 Your Education Health and Care Plan (EHC Plan)

-You have the right to get the help that is in your EHC Plan.
+You have the right to receive the support that is listed in your EHC plan.

 Year 9 EHC Plan Reviews

-In year 9, people who look after you, will talk to you about becoming an adult.
-They will talk to you about what you would like to do in the future.
+In year 9, your teachers/tutors, your parents or carers and other people involved in looking after you, will discuss moving into adulthood.
+They will also talk to people who can help you think about what is important to you and what you would like to do in the future.